MIMINFO - System Information

 Number of I/O threads (typically zero on most machines where separate threads are not needed for I/O processing).

 Page Management Statistics

-An indication of the frequency of disk update operations.
-The total number of times databank files have been dynamically extended since the latest startup.
+No. of pages written to disk An indication of the frequency of disk update operations.
+No. of file extend operations The total number of times databank files have been dynamically extended since the latest startup.
 The value should preferably be as low as possible for performance reasons.It is possible to check databank size usage with the

 DESCRIBEcommand in Mimer BSQL.
 A databank can be extended by using the commands: